finkeissen/finkeissen/README.md

 - evolving
 - deliberately constrained over time

-The epistemic admissibility rules governing this framework
-— including the systematic exclusion of implicit authority —
-are defined separately in a dedicated core repository:

-- `research-program`
+Change is intentional and sequential, not parallel or opportunistic.

 ---

-## The Research Program
+## Architectural Overview

+The work is organized across several dedicated repositories, each with a clearly defined role:

+- **research-program**
+  Defines the epistemic admissibility rules, constraints, and STOP conditions governing the entire framework.

+- **legacy**
+  A foundational reference space capturing prior assumptions, contradictions, patterns, and limits that exist *before* formalization or operationalization.

+- **mms (Matrix Management System)**
+  An operative system that manages admissible claims and relations under explicit constraints, without introducing authority.

+- **matrix**
+  A structured record of instantiated, problem-bound artifacts produced under the constraints defined upstream.

+This repository does not replace any of these.
+It exists to **connect, contextualize, and orient** them.

+---

-### The Physics Effect
+## The Physics Effect
-*A foundational grammar for knowledge, philosophy, AI, global communication, and human cooperation*

-At the core of this work lies a single, radical premise:
+At the core of this work lies a single, foundational premise:

-> Reality is not composed of things,
+> **Reality is not composed of things,
-> but of **effects, relations, and transformations**.
+> but of effects, relations, and transformations.**

 From this follows:

 - knowledge does not arise from representation
 - knowledge arises from **measurement as interaction**

+This premise functions as a *grammar* rather than a theory.
+It constrains how claims may be formed, not which conclusions must be reached.
-All books and repositories in this space:

-- apply this grammar
-- across multiple domains
-- without modifying its foundational constraints
+All books and repositories in this space apply this grammar across multiple domains without modifying its foundational constraints.

 ---

-## Structure of the Work

-The program is developed **sequentially and deliberately**.

-At any given time:

-- only **one** book or module is actively evolved
-- all others serve as **stable, read-only context**

-This structure ensures:

-- conceptual consistency
-- traceable decisions
-- long-term responsibility of thought

----

 ## Books

+The following books apply the shared architecture and grammar to different domains and levels of abstraction:

 - **Bootloader for the Research Program**
   Defines the minimal epistemic grammar required to articulate problems without premature meaning, narrative, or solution bias.